About National Day of Unplugging

 Do you have multiple cell phones?
 Take your iPad to the beach on vacation?
 Ever find it hard to sit still for a bit without checking Insta?

 If you recognize that in yourself – or your friends, families or colleagues— join us for the National Day of Unplugging, sign the Unplug pledge and start living a different life: connect with the people in your street, neighborhood and city, have an uninterrupted meal or read a book to your child.

-The National Day of Unplugging is a 24 hour period – running from sunset to sunset – and starts on the first Friday in March.
 The project is an outgrowth of The Sabbath Manifesto, an adaption of our ancestors’ ritual of carving out one day per week to unwind, unplug, relax, reflect, get outdoors, and connect with loved ones.

-Who's behind this?
+Who's Behind this?